 The prompt for day #24 of the Migraine & Headache Awareness Month Blog Challenge is Risky Business: Each time you try a new treatment you take a risk.
 How do you initiate a discussion with your doctor so you can make an educated decision about trying it as a team?

 I have found that this aspect of being a professional or empowered patient is one that takes a lot of experience and confidence to get good at.

-These are the tips I've gleaned from my years living with Chronic Migraine (and other assorted chronic illnesses).
+These are the tips I’ve gleaned from my years living with a chronic migraine (and other assorted chronic illnesses).

 1. Do my own research.

 If I’m coming into an appointment with an idea or to discuss an idea that’s already been suggested, I always come having done my research first.